dotnet/arcade/Documentation/MaestroRoadmap.md

 # Maestro++ Roadmap
-In order to minimize disruption in the official builds with the implementation of Maestro++, Maestro++ is going to be in stages where it will depend on some functionalities of Maestro.
+In order to minimize disruption in the official builds with the implementation of Maestro++, Maestro++ is going to be developed in stages where it will depend on some functionalities of Maestro.
  Once we start adding new functionalities to Maestro++ we'll remove the dependency in Maestro until it is no longer needed.

  For this to happen, the following requirements are needed: